top of page

 Holding Your Timing

-One of the more practical skills for those with Emotional Authority is developing the capacity to hold the timing — to react to external pressure without abandoning the wave.
+One of the more practical skills for those with Emotional Authority is developing the capacity to hold the timing, responding to external pressure without abandoning the wave.
 This does not require lengthy explanations or apologies.
-A simple acknowledgment that clarity is not yet present, and that the answer will come when it has settled, is sufficient.
-If the situation requires an immediate answer and the wave has not completed, a no is more aligned than a pressured yes.
+A simple acknowledgment that clarity is not yet present, and that the answer will come once it has settled, is sufficient.
+If a situation calls for an immediate answer and the wave has not completed, a no is more aligned than a pressured yes.

 The people and situations that are correct for someone with Emotional Authority tend to be those that can accommodate the timing.
-Not because everyone will understand it intellectually, but because the right exchanges tend not to require the wave to be bypassed as a condition of participation.
+The right exchanges tend not to require the wave to be bypassed as a condition of participation, whether or not everyone involved understands the mechanics behind it.

 What Changes With Practice

-The more consistently Emotional Authority is honoured, the more familiar the feeling of settled clarity becomes — and the more recognisable the difference between that and the temporary certainty of a wave peak or the resignation of a wave low.
-This familiarity does not make the waiting easier in every moment, but It makes it more trustworthy.
+The more consistently Emotional Authority is honoured, the more familiar the feeling of settled clarity becomes, and the more recognisable the difference grows between that clarity and the temporary certainty of a wave peak or the resignation of a wave low.
+This familiarity does not make the waiting easier in every moment, but it makes the waiting more trustworthy.

-Over time, the need to justify the timing tends to decrease — not because others have necessarily come to understand it, but because the evidence of what decisions made from clarity produce, compared to decisions made from pressure, becomes its own reference point.
+Over time, the need to justify the timing tends to decrease.
+That shift comes less from others coming to understand it and more from the evidence itself: what decisions made from clarity produce, compared to decisions made from pressure, becomes its own reference point.

 Comments